Marines Corps Doctor of Philosophy Strategist Program (PHDP-S)

 3. Restricted officers.

-4. Officers currently in a Graduate Education Program or Advanced Civilian Schools Program (ACSP) utilization tour are not eligible to apply until they have completed at least 24-months of their assigned utilization tour.
+4. Officers currently in a Graduate Education Program or Advanced Civilian Schools Program (ACSP) utilization tour are not eligible to apply until they have completed at least 24-months of their assigned utilization tour by 30 September, 2022.

 5. Officers in a required utilization tour incurred through education or training, other than GEP/ACSP, with a date of departure after 30 September 2023.